 - "Is he still unconscious?"

 - "When did he regain consciousness?"

 - "Were you conscious that people were looking at you?" etc.

-(Non-professionals know how to answer those questions, in most normal contexts.)
+We know how to decide those questions, in most normal contexts.

-Some professionals studying "consciousness" assume that the disagreements arise because consciousness is just a matter of degree.
+Some assume that the disagreements arise because possession of consciousness is just a matter of degree.

 There's another alternative: